Remote working has moved from being a benefit for only developers. More opportunities are appearing on Remote job boards for customer service roles.

 Create a shortlist of companies

 What companies would you like to work for?
 Do you use a product that you would love to support?
-Are there any brands or products that match your passions in life?
+Are there any brands that match your passions in life?
 Do you have any entrepreneurs that you look up to?

 Do not be afraid to reach out to these companies and enquire if they are looking for any customer service employees.
 Do not telephone the company, instead send them a brief email with a link to your resume so they can learn more about you.